Venus Atmosphere Temperature and Pressure ProfilesAlternate Title

 average sea level atmospheric

-pressure) and go up to intersect the altitude-pressure profile line, and
+pressure) and go up to intersect the altitude-pressure profile line, then

-across to the left axis where we find the corresponding altitude of
+across to the vertical axis where we find the corresponding altitude of

 49.5 kilometers (31 miles).
 This altitude is only three kilometers

-(or six percent) different than we found from the temperature graph.
+(or six percent) different than what we found from the temperature graph.

-So, in spite of the surface temperature of Venus being on the order of 864 degrees Fahrenheit, there is a region in the Venusian atmosphere which approximates that of Earth with respect to temperature and pressure.
+So, in spite of the surface temperature of Venus being on the order of 864 degrees Fahrenheit, and the Venusian surface pressure being on the order of 90 earth atmospheres, there is a region in the Venusian atmosphere which approximates that of earth at sea level with respect to temperature and pressure.
 But there may be problems.

 52.5 kilometers above the Venusian surface turns out to be in the middle of the Venusian cloud blanket which is made up largely of sulfuric acid droplets.
 (The cloud bottoms are estimated to be 30 to 35 km above the surface and the tops are estimated to be from 60 to 75 km above the Venusian surface.)
 This upper altitude limit is perhaps a fuzzy estimate.
 The cloud tops temperature has been reported to be 260 K (-13 degrees C or 9 degrees F).
 According to the temperature profile above (green line) this temperature corresponds to an altitude of 58 km (36 miles) for the cloud tops.
 (For stratus clouds there will be thermal equilibrium between the atmosphere and the cloud tops.)